Rayzorblade23/MightyPie-Revamped/README.md

 - _Middle-click_ the Center Button in any Pie Menu to open the Special Menu.
 - All the buttons have tool tips.

-- The Startup section is only visible when run with elevated privileges, which I recommend anyway, since MightyPie will otherwise not work when programs with elevated privileges are in the foreground (like Task Manager).
-"Start with Windows" creates (or removes) a task in the Task Scheduler, hence the shortcut there.

-- the Invisible UI right now consists of two buttons on the left edge and at the bottom of the screen respectively.
-The one on the left opens an explorer window and the one at the bottom toggles Taskbar visibility (just like the toggle in the menu)
-- in the App Data folder, you find json files which save the Button Config, the App Settings and the App Info Cache (you normally don't have to interact with those directly but if you have problems, try deleting these files to get reset the whole program).

 - the other unlabeled buttons are: